EdwinWenink/archive_fever/content/posts/28-work_automation.md

 On the one hand, these people fulfill their job description to perfection through the scripts they wrote.
 One could applaud this clever increase in efficiency and the accompanying consistent performance.
 Moreover, freed up time can of course be well-spent, whether it is on family life or on learning new professional skills (that might also be valuable for your employer in the end!).
-On the other hand, as these people program literally themselves out of a job, they spend their time freely on non-work related activities while being on a payroll, sometimes for years on end.
+On the other hand, as these people literally program themselves out of a job, they end up spending their time freely on non-work related activities while being on a payroll, sometimes for years on end.
-The question then is whether you are cheating, and deceiving your employer?
+The question then is whether they are cheating, and deceiving their employer?
-And should you notify your employer of the fact that you are no longer spending time on your job?
+And should they notify your employer of the fact that they are no longer spending time on your job?
 Such disclosure is not without risk.
 Many contracts treat everything developed under company time as their intellectual property, so after disclosure of the automation of your own job a company might not only claim the script as theirs, but might also dissolve your job and potentially those of your peers as well.

-We say that these clever programmers participate in a form of grassroots automation that emerges bottom-up rather than being issued top-down by some executive in a reorganization.
+We could say that these clever programmers participate in a form of grassroots automation that emerges bottom-up rather than being issued top-down by some executive in a reorganization.
 This creates a slightly different set of issues than the more straightforward story of "my job got replaced by a machine".
-The difference is that in the latter case the process of automation is publicly known, whereas what makes the case of self-automation poignant is the ethical question of disclosure: Should I tell others, or my employer?
+The difference is that in the latter case the process of automation is publicly evangelized, whereas what makes the case of self-automation poignant is the ethical question of disclosure: Should I tell others, or my employer?
 And should I share my scripts?
 And why, or why not?
 These considerations concerning work automation only become more relevant as  AI technologies become more widely available.

 Another relevant aspect is that in the case of automation across the board, the beneficiary is usually the employer, whereas in this mode of grassroots self-automation, it is the employee that reaps the benefits.